 Like many parts of nature, the Mississippi River is always changing.
 As the river flows, it moves sediments and soil from one area to a new area.
 This works to create a distinct winding shape that changes through time.

 Human influence has also changed the Mississippi River.
-From the extensive levee system built in the south of the river to the dams found throughout its course, the Mississippi River is constantly being changed.
-While some changes are necessary to help our communities grow and thrive, it’s important that our influence on the Mississippi is regulated.
-After all, it’s had 14,000 years to become the amazing river that it is, and we should protect it!
+The extensive levee system in the south and the dams throughout its course actively changed the Mississippi River.
+Although some changes help our communities grow and thrive, we must regulate our influence on the Mississippi.
+After all, the river has spent 14,000 years becoming the marvel it is today, and we should protect it!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.